NTU-CNAD-Group3/k8s/README.md

 # K8s

-This repository contains two environments for deploying the services: dev, and production (on GKE).
-Each environment has its own configuration files and setup instructions.
+This repository contains two environments for deploying the application: dev, and production (on GKE).

 ## Environments setup